openwrt/openwrt/README.md

-Original openwrt with passwall ssrp.
+Official openwrt with passwall ssrp.

 Ubuntu 18.04 and 20.04 is prefred.